IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ### Define rego policy
 Integrity shield uses rego policy to work with Gatekeeper.
-- enforce mode: If you want to use Integrity Shield on detection mode, please change this field to "detect."
+- enforce mode: If you want to use Integrity Shield on inform mode, please change this field to "detect."
 - skip kinds: You can define Kinds that do not need to be processed by Integrity Shield.
 - exclude_namespaces: All resources in the listed namespace will not be processed by Integrity Shield.